warlicdev/kungangtagalogngwhyaybakitakonagbsit/README.md

 <img src="https://img.shields.io/badge/WARNING-A_secret_spoken_finds_wings-1DA1F2?style=for-the-badge&logo=alert&labelColor=darkred&color=pink#gh-dark-mode-only" />
   </div>
 - Note that the package names varies depending on your preferences in your local machine. <br>
-- This repository is created for the sole purpose of helping students who are getting behind the lessons and learn.
+- This repository is created for the sole purpose of helping students who are getting behind the lessons and learn. <br>
 - Please do not use these for unreasonable and irrational endeavors.
 Once caught, this repository will automatically be deleted. <br>
 - All of the students who have access to this repository have the power to contribute.